kubernetes-sigs/descheduler/keps/1397-evictions-in-background/README.md

 to replace the [eviction API](https://kubernetes.io/docs/concepts/scheduling-eviction/api-eviction/).
 Instead of checking whether an eviction was successful or failed, an evacuation request is created.
 In case the request fails to be created a pod eviction is skipped as previously.
-In addition, each cycle will keep a number of evacution requests created instead of a number of pods evicted.
+In addition, each cycle will keep a number of evacuation requests created instead of a number of pods evicted.

 The annotation based approach is a special case of invoking the eviction API: